mohamedneinahasan/PPO-MATH-LLM/README.md

-# 🧠 PPO-Math-LLM: Fine-Tuning Language Models to Solve Math Word Problems
+# 🧠 Exploring Capabilities Of Large Language Models In Solving Basic Algebraic Equations

 This project explores how reinforcement learning with human feedback (RLHF), specifically the PPO algorithm, can be used to fine-tune language models for solving basic algebraic word problems.
 We use a reward model (DistilBERT) to score solutions and improve the LLM through iterative training.